jcubic/lips/docs/docs/lips/extension.md

 ---
 sidebar_position: 6
-description: A way to extends LIPS syntax, not only with macros
+description: A way to extend LIPS syntax, not only with macros
 ---

 # Extending LIPS